Yanelis Santos

-Yanelis Santos Allegne (born 30 March 1986, in Ciego de Ávila) is a volleyball player from Cuba, who represents the women's national team as a setter/opposite in the international team competition since 2002.
+Yanelis Santos Allegne (born 30 March 1986, in Ciego de Ávila) is a volleyball player from Cuba who played for the Cuban women's national team as a setter and opposite.
 Santos was named "Best Server" at the 2007 FIVB World Cup and the 2008 Summer Olympics.

 Career

+National team

-Santos started playing volleyball as a twelve year old in 1998, then joined the Senior national team in 2001.
+Santos started playing volleyball as a twelve year old in 1998, then joined the Cuban national team in 2001.